 Disclosure: This post contains affiliate links for products or services that I personally use and highly recommend.
-If you click on the link and make a purchase, I may receive a commission (at no additional cost to you).
-I'll probably buy a coffee with it - which I promise to drink while creating more helpful content like this.
-One more thing: I only recommend products or services I believe will be good for my readers and clients.
+If you click on the link and make a purchase, I may receive a commission, at no additional cost to you.
+I only recommend products or services I believe will be good for my readers and clients.
 (I don’t recommend junk; that’s not how I roll.)

 Online quizzes are hot.
 I’d be willing to bet you’ve taken at least one “Which Type of ____ are you?” quiz that you found on Facebook.
 Am I right?
 And while these quizzes are fun… they can also serve another purpose: growing your email list!

 Last month I created a quiz on my website: Should you DIY your Website or Work with a Web Designer?
 And over the past few weeks, I’ve had several people ask me how to create a quiz for their website as well.
 And while I could write all about the steps you need to take in the software to setup the quiz… I really want to emphasize the planning of the quiz first.
 Just like with creating a website – the planning and strategy piece is oh SOOOOOO important to getting results for your business.
 Unfortunately, that’s the piece that I see most entrepreneurs neglecting!
 So today – I’m going to share with you the steps I took to STRATEGICALLY PLAN my online quiz to grow my email list.

 (Hint: You should follow this plan to create a quiz that grows your email list too!)